KartikTalwar/uber.py/README.md

 Rationale
 ---------
-Right now we're in this weird stage where we have services that are insanely popular right now, yet lack even the most basic of APIs.
+Right now we're in this weird stage where we have services that are insanely popular, yet lack even the most basic of APIs.

 That kinda sucks.
-Lets change that.
+Let'ss change that.

-This library strives to act as a reference for other libraries, and expose as much functionality of the api as possible.
+This library strives to act as a reference for other libraries, and expose as much functionality of the API as possible.

 Design
 ------
-Uber's clients are mostly stateless - for every request done against the server, it always return the FULL STATE of the app, with things like "what to put in the bottom bar", "is there a ride in progress" etc.
+Uber's clients are mostly stateless - for every request done against the server, Uber always returns the FULL STATE of the app, with things like "what to put in the bottom bar", "is there a ride in progress" etc.

-Since this is a Python library, and will typically be used in server/cli environments, things that would normally be queried by external systems (GPS location) are passed EXPLICITLY as arguments, rather than being queried via some callback.
+Since this is a Python library, and will typically be used in server/CLI environments, things that would normally be queried by external systems (GPS location) are passed EXPLICITLY as arguments, rather than being queried via some callback.
 Sadly it makes the API less convenient to use.

-It would be really cool to have "pleasant" client on top of this low-level one (eg have add_credit_card() return the payment profile rather than the whole state, etc).
+It would be really cool to have a "pleasant" client on top of this low-level one (e.g. have add_credit_card() return the payment profile rather than the whole state, etc).
 Pull-requests are welcome :)

 Supported features
 ----------------------------
-- Order & cancel a ride.
+- Order and cancel a ride
 - Add/remove credit/debit cards
 - See the drivers in the area